-A more detailed study of data flow, software, peripheral devices, error detection techniques, data communications, analog input/output techniques, trouble shooting techniques and diagnostic programs.
-Lecture and Lab.
+A more detailed study of digital computer system operation and servicing based on the PDP-11/40 system.
+Topics include mainframe maintenance, peripheral devices and interfacing, disk operation, troubleshooting techniques and use of diagnostic programs.
+Lecture and lab.
 (6 hours per week)